 The project's goals included attracting attention to historical, cultural and natural monuments in need of preservation and restoration.

-4 Rock Pillars.
 In pagan times, these erosion remnants on the Man-Pupu-Ner Plateau (870 miles northeast of Moscow) were worshipped by the local Mansi tribe for their fantastic shapes, and are still known as Mansi Idols today.
-They are clustered in the Troitsko-Pechersky District of the Komi Republic in the Ichotlyaga and Pechora interfluve, and vary in height from 100 to 140 feet.
+They have clustered in the Troitsko-Pechersky District of the Komi Republic in the Ichotlyaga and Pechora interfluve, and vary in height from 100 to 140 feet.

-7 Mamayev Hill and the Motherland Statue.
-It was site of the bloodiest battle in human history.
-The hill was the nodal point of Soviet defence on the Volga bank.
+It was the site of the bloodiest battle in human history.
+The hill was the nodal point of Soviet defense on the Volga bank.
 The last months of 1942 saw huge casualties on both sides, and the hill was the site of the last (successful) operation on February 2, 1943.
 An imposing monument now sits atop the hill.